Before the War

 *Lt.
 JOHN BROADBENT was commissioned in 1895, served in the Boer War, reaching the rank of Major.
 He resigned his commission with the 1/9th in 1912 but rejoined in 1914 at the outbreak of war.
 He was 42 years old when he landed in Gallipoli.

-Approximately two dozen men were discharged from service, (primarily due to not being physically fit enough to serve in combat), during the 3 months leading up to the Battalion’s embarkation for Gallipoli.
+Approximately two dozen men were discharged from service, (primarily due to sickness making them not physically fit enough to serve in combat), during the 3 months leading up to the battalion’s embarkation for Gallipoli.

 And at least three more men were discharged after returning home from Egypt in the following months without ever serving in Gallipoli.

 Additionally, a member of the pre-war permanent staff of the Battalion, 2673 Col. Sgt.
 JAMES HOLT, returned from Egypt in March and did not land in Gallipoli.